Gravitational Tensor and Acoustic Waves in A Radiation Dominated Universe: Weyl Curvature and Polarization Patterns: Summary, Discussions, and Future Directions

 Within the scalar-acoustic tidal forces, the astrophysical energy density ${}^{(\text{a})}T_{00}$ appears to source $\delta_1 C^{(\Psi)i}{}_{0j0}$ on an equal footing with the pressure term ${}^{(\text{a})} T_{ll}$.
 This suggests, isolated astrophysical systems may lose their mass through these acoustic-gravitational radiation -- a possibility already raised in \cite{Chu:2016ngc}.
 (Our results here are also consistent with the point made in \cite{Chu:2016ngc}; that mass loss will occur as long as the sum of the astrophysical source(s)' internal pressures is non-zero.)
 In the same vein, notice in the non-relativistic limit, scalar radiation involves both monopole and quadrupole moments (see eq.~\eqref{AcousticConeWeyl_4DRadiation_FarZone_Multipole}); whereas the tensor one only involves quadrupole one (see eq.~\eqref{ttGraviton_4DRadiation_Quadrupole}).
 Even though we are already calling these acoustic-gravitational perturbations `scalar radiation', to be certain they do indeed carry energy-momentum away from their emitter; we would have to embark on a nonlinear calculation of the quadratic piece of the Einstein-fluid equations, so as to extract the stress-energy (pseudo-)tensor of the gravitational perturbations.
 Perhaps this computation could shed light on the meaning of the acoustic tail versus cone terms; in particular, why the former appears to yield stronger signals than the latter in many circumstances.

 Finally, the concrete results in this work focused exclusively on the radiation dominated $w = 1/3$ phase of our 4D universe.
-This is, of course, an important epoch; and we hope to further extend our analysis here by considering specific GW sources of potential physical relevance -- cosmic strings and binary primordial black holes, for instance.
-But we also wish to push our analytic understanding of cosmological gravitational waves to other relativistic equation-of-states $0 < w \leq 1$.
+This is, of course, an important epoch; and we hope to further extend our analysis here by considering specific GW sources of potential physical relevance -- cosmic strings \cite{Damour:2000wa,Damour:2001bk} and binary primordial black holes, for instance.
+But we also wish to push our analytic understanding of cosmological gravitational waves to other relativistic equation-of-states $0 < w \leq 1$, and generalize the works of \cite{Ashtekar:2015lxa,Date:2016uzr,Bonga:2017dlx,Hoque:2017xop} in de Sitter to other constant-$w$ cosmologies.